 The biointensive farming method applied by Jean-Martin Fortier makes it possible to obtain high crop yields on small-scale farms.
 It is respectful of the environment in addition to being very profitable for farms that practice small-scale organic farming.
 Let’s take a look at its many advantages.

 The biointensive method that Jean-Martin Fortier and Maude-Hélène Desroches practice at their farm, Les Jardins de la Grelinette, and described by Jean-Martin in his first book The Market Gardener: A Successful Grower’s Handbook for Small-Scale Organic Farming is all about how to make a good living from cultivating a small amount of land (i.e. one hectare which equates to roughly 2.5 acres or less).
-It is based on several key concepts, including maximizing yields from a small region, as well as using hand tools (instead of mechanized production), permanent raised bed systems, and organic farming methods, such as cover-cropping and compost application, to support ideal conditions for soil health and fertility.
-Interestingly, for people who want to start a small-scale vegetable farm, this model requires far lower initial investments compared to the costs involved when starting a large-scale conventional farm.
+It is based on several key concepts, including maximizing yields from a small region.
+As well as using hand tools (instead of mechanized production), permanent raised bed systems, and organic farming methods, such as cover-cropping and compost application, to support ideal conditions for soil health and fertility.
+This model requires far lower initial investments compared to the costs involved when starting a large-scale conventional farm.

-Indeed, since the model is based on non-mechanization and the use of hand tools, starting a biointensive, small-scale farm requires less capital.
+Indeed, starting a biointensive, small-scale farm requires less capital because it’s based on non-mechanization and the use of hand tools.
 In his book, Jean-Martin Fortier provides a complete list of expenses to get your farm up and running.

-Small-scale farming makes the agrarian dream more accessible.
-Making a good living from a small piece of land is possible – and allows for more and more farmers to pursue their goals.
+1. Small-scale farming makes the agrarian dream more accessible.
+Making a good living from a small piece of land is possible.
+It allows for more and more farmers to pursue their goals.
 What’s more is that unlike conventional farms, where start-up costs are exorbitant, launching a biointensive market garden requires very little in the way of initial costs, as it relies on accessible and inexpensive equipment such as hand tools and focuses on growing better, not bigger.

-Human-scale regenerative farms use production techniques that promote biodiversity and improve soil health (carbon sequestering, building organic and mineral matter, encouraging soil microorganism growth, etc.).
-They don’t depend on the use of chemical pesticides or herbicides, which supports a healthier environment and a source of healthier, fresh food for local communities
+2. Human-scale regenerative farms use production techniques that promote biodiversity.
+It also improves soil health such as carbon sequestering, building organic and mineral matter, encouraging soil microorganism growth, etc. They don’t depend on the use of chemical pesticides or herbicides, which supports a healthier environment and a source of healthier, fresh food for local communities